wuseal/Kotlin-Reflect-Tools-For-JVM/README.md

 This is a tool library for Kotlin to use reflect APIs in Kotlin simply method.It can modify or read the top level private visible property value in Kotlin way.

  ## Usage
- * Add jcenter repository in your model build gradle:
+ * Add jcenter repository in your moduel build gradle:
    ```groovy
     repositories {
        jcenter()